mshadbolt/Ae.aegypti-toolset/README.md

 Website: https://mshadbolt.github.io/Ae_aegypti-toolset/

 ## Completed:
-* VCF converter from superconts to Juneja assembly physical positions
+* VCF converter from superconts to Juneja assembly physical positions, see AeagyptVCFConverter.py
-* Tutorials on how to access BioMart using R package biomaRt (See GeneAnnotation Folder)
+* Tutorials on how to access VectorBase BioMart using R package biomaRt (See Tutorials Folder)
+* Python script to download Uniprot GO annotations and create file for input to Gowinda, see UniprotToGowinda.py

 ## On the wishlist: